RycBrownrigg/MovieVault/README.md

 MovieVault is a web-based application for curating, displaying, and managing a personal or shared movie collection.
 The system stores rich metadata, including genres, people, roles, ownership details, and imagery, exposing CRUD APIs through a Rust backend and a responsive React frontend.
 Deployment targets an Apache web server that serves the compiled UI and proxies API traffic to the backend service.

 ## Current Project Status
-- Backend: Initial Actix-Web service in place with `/api/health` endpoint, configurable via `.env`.
+- Backend: Actix-Web service with `/api/health`, environment-driven configuration, Diesel-based database pool, and embedded migrations.
 - Frontend: Directory scaffolded; implementation pending.
 - Infrastructure: Directory scaffolded; Docker and deployment assets pending.
 - Detailed product, architecture, and database plans live in the `docs/` directory.